 10) 2019 – Rawhiti Domain, Christchurch (In the pipeline)

 Chris was approached directly by the Youth Alive Trust in New Brighton to design a course for Rawhiti Domain – which is in an ideal location and is perfectly suited to disc golf.
 Although an 18-basket design is anticipated, a 9-basket loop has been proposed and accepted as a test installation to ensure other park stakeholders are on board before extending the course.
 Funding is yet to be found for this course.

 11) 2019 – Hanmer Springs (In the pipeline)

 Vortica was approached by a local champion of disc golf who also is involved with the local Community Board.
 Martin and Chris have created an 18-basket design in a lovely park on the edge of the township, and we are currently awaiting the council’s funding decision.

-Chris has long proposed a course at the now-destroyed/defunct Ascot Golf Park.
+Chris had long proposed a course at the now-destroyed/defunct Ascot Golf Park.
 He even tried to host the National Champs there in 2014, to no avail.
-Now a new design, which will challenge local golfers and newbies alike will see a test installation of this 18-basket design, very shortly.
-Ascot is set to be the best kind of DGC possible – both a major Community Course as well as a major Destination Course!
+Now a new design, which will challenge local golfers and newbies alike has seen a test installation of this 18-basket design.
+Currently, Tone Targets are installed there while the club finds funding for the basket.
+Ascot is the best kind of DGC possible – both a major Community Course as well as a major Destination Course!